 SITCM hosts an annual end of year celebration for all staff and students (including families and friends) to celebrate their achievements throughout the year.
 This event includes the recognition of excellence in teaching and learning through awards and entertainment.
-Information on the date and location will be provided through the website.
+Information on the date and location will be provided on Moodle and by email to students.